-In order to stand up paddle board, there are three necessary objects: a thick long surfboard that's specifically designed for the sport, a long-handled paddle, and a body of water.
+To stand up paddleboard, there are three necessary objects: a long thick surfboard that's specifically designed for the sport, a long-handled paddle, and a body of water.

 To keep the explanation as simple as possible, someone stands in an upright position on the board and rows through water using the paddle.

-Apart from technique and lots practice, that's just about all there is to it.
+Apart from technique and lots of practice, that's just about all there is to it.